 In September 2020 and more recently in January 2021, the National Institute for Health and Care Excellence (NICE) updated its suspected cancer recognition and referral guidance.
 However, there are no changes in these updates which relate to this H. pylori article.

 Testing for Helicobacter pylori

 Non-invasive testing is useful only if it will alter the subsequent management of the patient.
-The National Institute for Health and Care Excellence (NICE) offers advice on which test to use:
+NICE offers advice on which test to use: